 Region II will use applicable information from licensing basis documents to identify those SSCs whose failure would most greatly impact safety.
 This approach will allow safety-significant SSCs to be identified so that the construction and pre-operational inspection samples can be focused on those SSCs.
 The amount of inspection and activities selected for inspection should be consistent with the importance to safety of the SSCs, and the performance of the licensee in those areas.

 Inspection activities should emphasize the early identification of problem areas.
 It is important that inspectors evaluate whether noted problems represent isolated cases or are symptomatic of more systemic problems.
-To provide the perspective for performing this evaluation, :
+To provide the perspective for performing this evaluation, inspectors should consider:

 The extent and the effectiveness of licensee oversight of quality related activities.